 After the headline, your intro decides whether the visitor will stay on your blog or press backspace.
 Intro should show what’s in the post below, why they should read it, and what they will get after they’re done reading it.

-Some folks don’t read the whole post, and instead they skip to the conclusion part.
+Some folks don’t read the whole post, and instead, they skip to the conclusion part.
 This is why the best blog examples for beginners have outro part.
 Your outro should include the takeaway or results of the whole above article.
 If you're pondering what should be my first blog post conclusion, make it memorable and actionable.

 Plus, you can also include what next things your readers should do.
 For example, subscribe to your newsletter or check out some first blog post examples for more insights.

 Alright, now is the time to start, as we've discovered how to write your first blog post.
-While pondering how to write your first blog post, consider tools like WordPress editor, Microsoft Office, or Google Docs to write.
+While pondering how to write your first blog post, consider tools like WordPress editor, Microsoft Office, or Google Docs.
 We recommend Google Docs because the layout is easy, you can share docs online, and can even write offline.
 The best part, you’ll never lose your files because they’ll be backed up in your GDrive.